tcsenpai/qrare/README.md

 3. Extracts chunk information and data from each decoded QR code.
 4. Reconstructs the original hexadecimal string from the chunks.
 5. Converts the hexadecimal string back to binary data.
+6. Decompresses the binary data using gzip.
+7. Returns the decompressed binary data.

 ## Usage Example